Cusped spaces and quasi-isometries of relatively hyperbolic groups: Horospherical distortion and dilation

+\begin{rem}[Existence of metrics] Suppose $G$ is a second countable, locally compact group.
+If $G$ is compactly generated, then $G$ admits a geodesically adapted metric \cite[Prop.~4.B.9]{CornulierHarpe_book}.

+If $G$ is a discrete group with finite generating set, the corresponding word metric is geodesically adapted.

+Any connected Lie group $G$ admits a left-invariant length metric compatible with the topology.
+In fact, any such metric $d$ is geodesically adapted.
+Indeed, since $G$ is locally compact, there exists $\epsilon>0$ such that the closed ball of radius $\epsilon$ about the identity---thus about any point---is compact, so that $d$ is complete.
+Thus $d$ is a proper geodesic metric by the Hopf--Rinow Theorem \cite{BH99}. \end{rem}

+\begin{rem}[Uniqueness of metrics] Let $G$ be a second countable, compactly generated, locally compact group.
+Then all geodesically adapted metrics are quasi-isometric by \cite{CornulierHarpe_book}.
+(The discrete case is the Fundamental Theorem of Geometric Group Theory, \emph{i.e.}, the classical Schwarz--Milnor lemma \cite{Milnor68}.) \end{rem}

+In the following lemma, we show that two groups with proper, continuous, bounded parabolic actions on the same horoball must be quasi-isometric.
+Thus the large-scale geometry of the group is an intrinsic property of the horoball.
+We note that this conclusion does not follow directly from the Schwarz--Milnor lemma, since the actions are not cobounded and the parabolic orbits in $Y$ are exponentially distorted.

+\begin{lem} Let $Y$ be a proper $\delta$--hyperbolic space, and let $P$ and $P'$ be two second countable, compactly generated, locally compact groups, each with a continuous, proper, isometric, bounded parabolic action on $X$.
+If $d_P$ and $d_{P'}$ are geodesically adapted metrics on $P$ and $P'$ respectively, then $(P,d_P)$ and $(P',d_{P'})$ are quasi-isometric. \end{lem}

+\begin{proof} The proof of Proposition~\ref{prop:InvariantHoro} shows that $Y$ admits horofunctions $h$ and $h'$ that are invariant with respect to $P$ and $P'$ respectively such that the sup-distance between $h$ and $h'$ is finite.
+It follows from the definition of bounded parabolic that for any basepoint $y_0\in Y$, the orbits $Py_0$ and $P'y_0$ are at a finite Hausdorff distance from each other.
+Each of $P$ and $P'$ is coarsely equivalent to its orbit with the subspace metric induced from $Y$.
+Since the orbits are quasi-isometric subspaces, it follows that $P$ and $P'$ are coarsely equivalent.
+Any coarse equivalence between geodesically adapted metrics is a quasi-isometry by \cite[Prop.~3.B.9]{CornulierHarpe_book} \end{proof}

-In the following two definitions, the space $Y$ is a $\delta$--hyperbolic space that admits a bounded parabolic action by a group $P$ with a finite generating set $\mathcal{T}$, and $y_0\in Y$ is a fixed basepoint.
+In the following two definitions, the space $Y$ is a proper $\delta$--hyperbolic space that admits a continuous, proper, isometric, bounded parabolic action by a second countable, compactly generated, locally compact group $P$.
+The reader who prefers discrete groups can simply consider the case that $P$ is finitely generated, and the action is proper, isometric, and bounded parabolic.
+Let $y_0\in Y$ be a fixed basepoint, and $d_P$ be a geodesically adapted metric on $P$.

 \begin{defn}[Constant horospherical distortion] We say $Y$ has \emph{constant horospherical distortion} if there exists a bilipschitz homeomorphism $g \colon [0,\infty) \to [0,\infty)$ and a constant $B$ such that the following holds for all distinct $p,p' \in P$: